zacs/tumblr2jekyll/README.md

 -----------

 1. The Tumblr V2 API stil exists.
-2. You are using a traditional Hyde structure (eg. /blog/contents/ and /media/images/).
+2. You are using a traditional Jekyll (or Hyde) structure (eg. /blog/contents/ and /media/images/).
 If not, the script is easy enough to edit on your own.
 3. You don't really care about the `description` field in the posts, since Tumblr doesn't have one (I just re-write the title there).

 ### <a id="custom_fields"/>Details on custom fields